bids-standard/bids-specification/src/99-appendices/08-coordinate-systems.md

 -   `fsnative`: The subject-specific FreeSurfer T1w space.
 This corresponds to the original scanner image after it is re-sampled and re-scaled to an isotropic 1 mm 256x256x256 volume in RAS orientation.
 The origin is wherever the original origin of the ``orig.mgz`` file is.
-One SHOULD align the origin to the ``ACPC`` before using this coordinate system.
+One MUST align the origin to the ``ACPC`` before using this coordinate system.

 -   `fsnativetkr`: The subject-specific FreeSurfer T1w space.
 The origin of the coordinate system is at the center of isotropic 1 mm 256x256x256 volume (that is the voxel center is at slices (128, 128, 128)) in RAS orientation.
 This corresponds to FreeSurfer's surface RAS coordinates.
+One MUST align the origin to the ``ACPC`` before using this coordinate system.
-    The difference between this coordinate system and ``fsnative`` is the origin definition.
+    The difference between this coordinate system and ``fsnative`` is the origin definition in voxels.

 -   Any keyword from the list of
     [Standard template identifiers](#standard-template-identifiers)